Brorby/Competition-Exploring-Mental-Health-Data/README.md

    - Integrate the ten specialized learners (from steps 1–3) into a single Selection Net pipeline.
    - Tune top-k ∈ {1…10} via CV.
    - Code can be found in main.ipynb

+## More in-depth descriptions of the individual implementations:

+### Improved Random Forest
+First, we train a pool of trees of size N_final + m * N_final via bagging.
+Each tree is scored on a held-out validation split.
+We compute cosine similarities between feature-subset vectors of all tree pairs and derive candidate correlation thresholds by interpolating between the minimum, mean, and maximum similarity values.
+For pairs exceeding the chosen threshold, the lower-accuracy tree is pruned.
+This process continues until only N_final=200 trees remain.
+Final tree hyperparameters: max_depth=15, min_samples_leaf=4, min_samples_split=2, pruning multiplier m=0.7.

+### Greedy Dynamic Feature Selection (GDFS)
+GDFS alternates between a policy network that greedily selects the most informative feature at each step and a selector network that predicts the target given the chosen subset.
+We pretrain both networks separately for 100 epochs on class-balanced 95/5 splits, then jointly train end-to-end for 3 epochs per temperature parameter τ.
+Key hyperparameters: batch_size=128, dropout_rate=0.4, hidden_size=64, learning_rate=0.001, max_features=20.

+### Differentiable Selection Net
+We first train ten specialized learners (five model types on two 95/5 splits).
+A two-layer MLP (input → 128 ReLU → amount of base learners (10)) produces scores for each learner.
+We L2-normalize these scores and apply a Monte Carlo–smoothed top-k knapsack layer (ε=0.1, m=1000) to obtain a binary mask per sample.
+The masked learner probabilities are summed and re-softmaxed for the final prediction.
+We tune k over {1…10} with 5 epochs (batch_size=512, Adam lr=1e-3) and select the model state at best validation accuracy.